Treefrog/Handbook/Manual/ReadMe.md

-# The Treefrog Frog Manual
+# The Manual

 Treefrog's goal is to foster a fun, productive, and enthusiastic environment that employees look forward to being a part of each day.
 We would like the workplace to be full of inspiration, creativity, and innovation.

 In addition, Treefrog's intent is to excel and provide an environment in which to excel.
 Treefrog would like Frogs to have the most respected and coveted jobs in all industries and maintain high personal and corporate reputations in a stimulating, supportive workplace.
 In return, Treefrog expects individuals to be highly, personally motivated, to work harder and longer, to have extraordinary intent to achieve and intent to comprehend, to be more self-aware, more self-managing, and more personally accountable than people in any other circumstance at any other job.
 It is a big ask.

+What follows is a collaborative description of how we are going accomplish this Heraclean task.

 # Table of Contents

 The core sections of the Manual, with detailed explanations, rationale and examples where possible, so your life at Treefrog is clear and unfetterred.
 (If it isn't clear, feel free to help create clarity!).

-* Basic Frog Expectations
+* **Basic Frog Expectations**
 	* [Attitude](attitude.md) - *"Success at Treefrog is all about Attitude."*
 	* [Client Service](clientservice.md) - *"Treat both Clients and Frogs as you would have them treat you."*
 	* [Social Ettiquette](social.md) - *"As a digital agency, you are a Frog 24 hours a day.
 Act like it."*